Before we consider partnering on a project, let’s try to determine whether or not we’re a good fit.

 This is not meant to be a narrative recap of my Linkedin profile, but more of an editorialization of where I may be able to add value in a future partnership between us.

-I am a 15+ year ad sales, marketing and business development professional; four-time entrepreneur; in-the-trenches member of the spirits and hospitality world; and hold a BA in journalism from Penn State.
+I am a 17-year ad sales, marketing and business development professional; four-time entrepreneur; in-the-trenches member of the spirits and hospitality world; rental property investor; NFT & blockchain bull; and hold a BA in journalism from Penn State.

-I’ve also built multiple websites on WordPress and Shopify, run paid social campaigns through Facebook Ad Manager, and executed SEM programs through Google AdWords.
-I am proficient in inbound earned media and SEO through PR outreach, Pinterest, blogging, site and keyword optimization.
+I’ve also built multiple websites on WordPress and Shopify, run paid social campaigns through Facebook Ad Manager, and oversaw SEM programs through Google AdWords.
+I am versed in inbound earned media strategies and SEO through PR outreach, Pinterest, blogging, site and keyword optimization.

 Throughout my career, I’ve sharpened my skills in the following areas: